sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/gke.md

 ## Overview

-The installation steps below will walk you through the steps using our quick-start overlay for GKE to deploy the Sourcegraph without the monitoring services.
+The installation steps below will walk you through the steps using our examples overlay for GKE to deploy the Sourcegraph without the monitoring services.

 The overlay will: